 A catalyst is a substance that speeds up a chemical reaction, but is not consumed by the reaction; hence a catalyst can be recovered chemically unchanged at the end of the reaction it has been used to speed up, or catalyze.

 A catalyst works by providing a different route, with lower Ea, for the reaction.
-In any given time interval, the presence of a catalyst allows a greater proportion of the reactant species to acquire sufficient energy to pass through the transition state and become products.
+Catalysts lower the energy barrier.
+The different route allows the bond rearrangements needed to convert reactants to products to take place more easily, with a lower energy input.
+In any given time interval, the presence of a catalyst allows a greater proportion of the reactant species to pick up sufficient energy to pass through the transition state and become products.

 Catalysts cannot shift the position of a chemical equilibrium - the forward and backward reactions are both accelerated so that the equilibrium constant Keq is unchanged.
 However, by removing products from the reaction mixture as they form, the overall rate of product formation can in practice be increased.